Frequently Asked Questions

 How will we know when the school is closed for holidays?

-A list of school closures (for the following year) is circulated to families.
+A list of school closures (for the following year) is circulated to families and is available on the school App and the school website.

 School and Home work